tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 }
 ```

-If we run the first test, it should still pass (the last test should still be broken).
-Now, let's apply the pattern to floats so we can add floats together:
+If we run the first test, it should still pass.
+That's because we're adding two instances of the `IntegerNumber` class.
+The receiber of the `add()` message will call the `addInteger` on the argument and pass itself to it.
+At that point, we have two integer primitives, so we can return a new instance summing the primitives.

+Now, let's make a similar change to the `FloatNumber` class:

 ```php
 class FloatNumber